 If you plan to be physically active outdoors, remember to scope out the environment first and be aware of any obvious triggers.
 The quality of the air we breathe affects each of us and can be especially troublesome for people with asthma.
 Check daily air quality levels and air pollution forecasts in your area.
 Learn more about how to improve and maintain your clean air at home, work and school.

-Before working in the yard, check your local pollen count and consider gardening in the early morning or evening when the pollen count is at its lowest.
+Before working in the yard, check your local pollen count.
+Consider gardening in the early morning or evening when the pollen count is at its lowest.
 Fertilizers and freshly cut grass can worsen asthma symptoms.
-When working the yard, consider wearing a particle mask (available at hardware stores) to keep from breathing in particles.
+When working the yard, consider wearing a mask to keep from breathing in particles.
 Don’t forget to change your clothes and shower away the pollen and pollutants once you come back in from your chores.

-- It's a bug's life.
-Citronella candles and bug spray may keep mosquitoes at bay but can also trigger an asthma episode.
-It may help to stay several feet away from any strong smelling candles, and when using mosquito repellent, choose lotions that are unscented instead of aerosol sprays that will help reduce or avoid these triggers.
-Other tips that may help you avoid using repellant products are to empty flower pot liners or other containers holding water, wear long-sleeved shirts, long pants and socks when outside, and stay indoors at sunrise and sunset when mosquitoes are most active.
+Citronella candles and bug spray may keep mosquitoes at bay, but they can also trigger asthma symptoms.
+It may help to stay several feet away from any strong smelling candles, and when using mosquito repellent.
+Choose lotions that are unscented instead of aerosol sprays that will help reduce or avoid these triggers.
+Other tips that may help you when using repellant products are to empty flowerpots or other containers holding water, wear long-sleeved shirts, long pants and socks when outside and stay indoors at sunrise and sunset when mosquitoes are most active.